christy8059/independent-study/entries/entry_two.md

 <img src=../images/client.png> <br>

-Within the parenthesis you fill in your key and access code that you found before.
-The keys and access code acts as passwords to log into your twitter therefore everyone’s keys are different.
+Within the parenthesis you fill in your key and access code according to your account.
+The keys and access code acts as passwords to log into your twitter therefore it is unique.
 Now you are done and ready to cold from your command line.

-##### To Test
+## To Test

 Every time you test the line of code you will have to run ```ruby filename```

 _To post something on twitter:_

 ```
-client.update('#hellowworld')
+client.update('whatever you want to tweet')
 ```
+### Example:
 <img src=../images/myex.png>

 This simply tweets from your command line.
-We have to call client and tell it what we want to do.
-In order to tweet we have to add .update
+We have to call client and tell the object what we want to do.
+In order to tweet we have to add ```.update``` followed by parenthesis and single quotation mark.